altvisewp/docs/docs/footnotes-made-easy/settings/behaviour.md

 Controls where the back link (↩) appears relative to the footnote text:

-- **After footnote text** — the back link appears at the end of the footnote reference.
+- **End of footnote** — the back link appears at the end of the footnote reference.
 This is the standard placement and is recommended for most sites.
-- **Before footnote text** — the back link appears at the beginning of the footnote reference.
+- **Beginning of footnote** — the back link appears at the start of the footnote reference, before the text.

 ## Combining identical footnotes